 b.
 Shetland Tweed

 Shetland tweed was originally woven from sheep raised on islands of the same name.
-The wools from these sheep is exceptionally fine with a soft, delicate and a slightly shaggy finish.
+The wools from these sheep are exceptionally fine with a soft, delicate and a slightly shaggy finish.
 It is the epitome of a casual tweed.

 2. Geographically Named Tweed